 The provider had concerns about telemedicine, which included a deterioration in the quality of care compared to personal visits, a reduction in the privacy and security of patients’ health information, and a lack of possible personal contact between providers and patients during telemedicine visits.
 In addition, there is evidence that direct-to-consumer healthcare can increase medical misconduct.
-Healthcare providers may also resist telemedicine growth innovation because they perceive technology to compete with their services.
+Healthcare providers may also resist telehealth growth innovation because they perceive technology to compete with their services.

 Statistics of Telemedicine During COVID-19: